pujols/OSU_CSE_3521_2021AU/HW_4_Porgramming_Set/readme.md

 You will see your accuracy around
   * Accuracy: training set: around 1.0
   * Accuracy: training set: around 1.0

+* You can further run the following command on the starplus data:

 ```
 python3 Linear_Classifiers.py --data starplus --algorithm logistic